GreenComfyTea/task-puzzle-stitcher/README.md

 1. Canvas panning and zooming;
 2. Canvas autoresizing on window resize;
-3. Image format combobox is saved across sessions in `Local Storage`.
+3. Selected image format is saved across sessions in `Local Storage`.

 ## Issues: